Special Education Endorsement

 - B EDUC 484 Secondary Special Education and Transition

-Candidates will be in their special education classroom placement 3-4* days per week for a total of 10 weeks (not including district spring break week) beginning the second week of the university quarter, continuing through the last week of the university quarter.
+- Candidates will be in their ESOL classroom placement approximately 2-3* days a week for a total of 10 weeks (not including district spring break week) during the UW quarter.

-*Number and days of the week may be altered-determined by their assigned cooperating teacher schedule.
-Current teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.
+- *Number and days of the week may be determined by a candidate’s assigned mentor teacher schedule.
+Mentor teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.

 Content Testing Requirement